Kirtii14/Assignment/README.md

 ```bash
 npm start
 ```
+or

-Then open your browser and navigate to:
+Open your browser and navigate to:

 👉 [https://kirtiassignment.netlify.app/](https://kirtiassignment.netlify.app/)